ckallen29/Restaurant-Management-Web-App/README.md

     •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of the associated parts.
     •  Display a message that indicates the success or failure of a purchase.

+mainscreen.html
+91-92: Added "Buy Now" button to product list next to "Update" and "Delete" buttons

+confirmationbuyproduct.html
+All: Added purchase confirmation page after "Buy Now" confirmation with navigation back to mainscreen

+ProductServiceImpl.java
+69-84: Created "buyProduct" method to decrement product inventory in repository, taking the productId as a parameter, referencing the object, getting the inventory count, decrementing by 1, setting the inventory count, and saving the object back to the repository

+ProductService.java
+20: Added "buyProduct" method to interface

+AddProductController.java
+124-131: Created the controller for the "buyProduct" method, passing in the ProductId parameter and creating a productService referencing the ProductServiceImpl as a class, then redirecting to the product purchase confirmation page if purchase is confirmed and decrementing inventory of the product

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
     •  Add additional fields to the part entity for maximum and minimum inventory.
     •  Modify the sample inventory to include the maximum and minimum fields.